 Quick Answer

 Barsaat ki bimaariyaan rok sakte hain - agar sahi precautions lein!
 Monsoon season in India (July-September) brings relief from garmi but also increases infections - dengue, malaria, loose motion, viral fever.
 Children are especially vulnerable because their immunity is still developing.
-The good news: with simple precautions around water, food, mosquitoes, and hygiene, most monsoon illnesses are completely preventable.
+The good news: with simple precautions around water, food, mosquitoes, and hygiene, the risk of most monsoon illnesses can be greatly reduced.

 Why Children Get Sick in Monsoon (Kyun Beemar Padte Hain)